January 13, 2022

 The first thing is to know whether there is a current issue, such as a water main repair or planned hydrant flush, that may be impacting your neighborhood's water.
 The City will do its best to alert residents of widespread water interruptions or the possibility of brown water in advance, or as quickly as possible once we are made aware of the situation.

-Residents in these areas may notice brown water or light pressure changes.
-Sediment stirred up from the pressure fluctuations that can make water appear brown or cloudy.
+WEDNESDAY, FEBRUARY 22: A water main break has occurred on Chester between Annabella and Browning.
+Water will be temporarily shut off.
+Properties in the area may experience brown water or light pressure changes.
+Sediment stirred up from the pressure fluctuations can make water appear brown or cloudy.
 Run your water for 5-10 minutes until it flows clear.

 Run your cold water for 5-10 minutes.
 The brown you are seeing is most likely due to stirred-up sediments from pressure fluctuations that can make water appear cloudy or dingy.
 After 5-10 minutes you should see your water run clear and safe to use.
 If after 10 minutes you are still seeing brown water, please report this to the City via Facebook messenger or Information@ferndalemi.gov.